-Here are just a few of the ways that you can spend your time volunteering at GCHS:
+Here are just a few of the ways that you can spend your time volunteering at the Goodhue County Historical Society:

 Share your love and knowledge of Goodhue County history with students and adult visitors.
 If you have an interest in history, can tell a good story, are willing to walk and stand for a 60 or 90 minute tour, and have lots of enthusiasm, we’d love to utilize your talents!
-Tour guides not only lead students throughout the museum, but help out with hands-on programs, and work with our Teaching Collection artifacts as well.
-If you love working with kids and telling stories about history, this position is perfect for you.
+Tour guides not only lead students throughout the museum, but help out with hands-on programs, and work with our Education Collection artifacts as well.
+The History Center hosts field trips for students throughout the county each year.
 Tour guides work on an on-call basis mostly during the Spring and Summer months.
 Training provided.
-Call James Clinton for more information at 651-388-6024.

 Lend your help to visitors in the library on Saturday’s and Sunday’s from 1-5.
 Help the past come alive for the many individuals who are discovering their roots, or who are uncovering Goodhue County’s past.
 Volunteers conduct research and assist the public with genealogy and local history research.
 Orientation and training in the library resources is provided.

 Meet with interesting people who have a special knowledge of county history and assist them in telling their stories on audio or video tape.
 Volunteers conduct interviews and/or transcribe tapes in order to provide a written record.
 Listening, writing, and verbal skills are needed.
 Hours are flexible.